-Market events and conditions, including the disruptions in the international credit markets and other financial systems, along with political instability, falling currency prices expressed in United States dollars, the uncertainty surrounding global supply chain and the critical measures implemented by governments globally related to the recent spread of diseases have resulted in commodity prices remaining volatile.
+Market events and conditions, including the disruptions in the international credit markets and other financial systems, along with political instability, falling currency prices expressed in United States dollars, ongoing hostilities in Ukraine and sanctions imposed by nations on Russia and Belarus, the uncertainty surrounding global supply chain, inflation, rising interest rates, and the critical measures implemented by governments globally related to the recent spread of diseases have resulted in commodity prices remaining volatile.
 These conditions have also caused fear and a loss of confidence in global credit markets, resulting in a climate of greater volatility, tighter regulations, less liquidity, widening credit spreads, increased credit losses, and tighter credit conditions.
-Notwithstanding various actions by governments, concerns about the general condition of the capital markets, financial instruments, banks and investment banks, insurers, and other financial institutions have caused the broader credit markets to be volatile and interest rates to remain at historical lows.
+Notwithstanding various actions by governments, concerns about the general condition of the capital markets, financial instruments, banks and investment banks, insurers, and other financial institutions have caused the broader credit markets to be volatile.
 These events are illustrative of the effect that events beyond the Company's control may have on: commodity prices; demand for metals, including gold, silver and copper; availability of credit; investor confidence; and general financial market liquidity, all of which may adversely affect the Company's business.